hashicorp/consul/website/source/api/operator.html.md

 [`consul operator`](/docs/commands/operator.html) command.

 If ACLs are enabled then a token with operator privileges may be required in order to use this interface.
-See the [ACL](/docs/internals/acl.html#operator) internals guide for more information.
+See the [ACL Guide](/docs/guides/acl.html#operator) for more information.

 See the [Outage Recovery](/docs/guides/outage.html) guide for some examples of how these capabilities are used.